Do I Need a Cookie Banner on My Website? (2026)

 Sources: ePrivacy Directive Article 5(3), EDPB Guidelines 05/2020, Article 29 Working Party Opinion 9/2014 on fingerprinting.

-The last row is the key.
-If your analytics tool processes everything server-side and stores nothing on the visitor's device, the ePrivacy consent requirement does not apply.
-This is how cookieless analytics tools operate: a lightweight script sends page data to the server, the server computes anonymized session identifiers using a daily-rotating hash, and nothing is written to the visitor's browser.
-No cookie, no localStorage, no fingerprint.
+The last row is the one that matters.
+If your analytics tool does the work server-side and writes nothing to the visitor's device, the ePrivacy consent requirement never kicks in.
+That is how cookieless analytics tools work.
+A light script sends page data to the server, the server builds an anonymized session identifier with a daily-rotating hash, and nothing lands in the visitor's browser.
+No cookie.
+No localStorage.
+No fingerprint.
 The ePrivacy trigger is never pulled.

-GDPR still applies to any personal data processing (even server-side), but the consent burden is fundamentally different.
-Under GDPR, you can use legitimate interest as a legal basis for privacy-respecting analytics.
-Under ePrivacy, you cannot.
-The distinction matters because ePrivacy is what requires the cookie banner specifically.
+GDPR still applies to any personal data you process, even server-side.
+But the consent burden is a different animal.
+Under GDPR you can lean on legitimate interest as a legal basis for privacy-respecting analytics.
+Under ePrivacy you cannot.
+That split matters, because ePrivacy is the law that demands the cookie banner.

 The hidden cookies on your website

-Most website owners believe they don't use many cookies.
-Then they run a scan and find 30+.
-The culprit is almost always third-party embeds that set cookies on page load, before the visitor interacts with anything.
+Most website owners are sure they barely use any cookies.
+Then they run a scan and find 30 or more.
+The culprit is nearly always third-party embeds.
+They drop cookies the moment the page loads, before the visitor touches a thing.

 Google services

 YouTube embed.
-Sets cookies including VISITOR_INFO1_LIVE, YSC, and PREF on page load, before the visitor clicks play.
-Google advertising cookies and localStorage entries may also be set.
-The "privacy-enhanced" mode (youtube-nocookie.com) delays cookies until play but still sets them when the video starts.
+Drops VISITOR_INFO1_LIVE, YSC, and PREF on page load, before the visitor clicks play.
+Google advertising cookies and localStorage entries can ride along too.
+The "privacy-enhanced" mode (youtube-nocookie.com) holds the cookies back until play, then sets them the moment the video starts.

 Google Maps embed.
-Sets the NID cookie (6-month expiry, used for ad personalization) plus additional Google domain cookies on page load, even if the visitor never interacts with the map.
+Sets the NID cookie, which lasts 6 months and feeds ad personalization, plus more Google domain cookies on page load.
+The visitor never has to touch the map.

 Google reCAPTCHA.
-Sets _GRECAPTCHA and NID cookies. reCAPTCHA v3 runs continuously in the background and sends behavioral data (mouse movements, keystrokes, scroll patterns) to Google.
+Sets _GRECAPTCHA and NID cookies. reCAPTCHA v3 runs in the background the whole time, sending your visitors' mouse movements, keystrokes, and scroll patterns to Google.

 Google Fonts (from Google CDN).
-No cookies set.
-But loading fonts from fonts.googleapis.com transmits the visitor's IP address to Google.
-A German court fined a website operator EUR 100 for this in January 2022.
-Self-hosting eliminates the issue.
+No cookies here.
+But pulling fonts from fonts.googleapis.com hands the visitor's IP address to Google.
+A German court fined a website operator EUR 100 for exactly this in January 2022.
+Self-host the fonts and the transfer stops.

 Social and third-party widgets

 Facebook Like/Share button.
-The Facebook SDK sets tracking cookies the moment it loads, before anyone clicks the button.
+The Facebook SDK sets tracking cookies the second it loads, long before anyone clicks the button.
+And the buck stops with you.
 The CJEU's Fashion ID ruling (C-40/17) confirmed the site owner is jointly responsible.

 Disqus comments.
-Disqus monetizes free accounts through advertising.
-A single embed triggers requests to ad exchanges and sets multiple third-party cookies from ad networks.
+Disqus pays for its free accounts with advertising.
+One embed fires requests to ad exchanges and sets a handful of third-party cookies from ad networks.

 SaaS widgets

 Live chat (Intercom, Drift, HubSpot).
-Set persistent visitor identifiers lasting 6 months to 2 years.
-HubSpot's widget loads its full analytics script alongside the chat.
-Loaded on every page, even if nobody chats.
+Set persistent visitor identifiers that hang around for 6 months to 2 years.
+HubSpot's widget loads its full analytics script next to the chat.
+It sits on every page, even if nobody ever chats.

 How to check

 Open your site in an incognito window.
 Press F12, go to Application > Cookies.
-Count what is there before you click anything.
-That is your baseline cookie load.
+Count what is there before you click a thing.
+That number is your baseline cookie load.

-A typical small business website with a YouTube video, a Google Maps embed, a Facebook Like button, and reCAPTCHA on the contact form can easily be setting 30-50 cookies from 10+ third-party domains without the owner knowing.
-Under GDPR, the site owner is responsible for all of them.
+Take a normal small business site: a YouTube video, a Google Maps embed, a Facebook Like button, reCAPTCHA on the contact form.
+That alone can set 30 to 50 cookies from 10 or more third-party domains, and the owner has no idea.
+Under GDPR, the owner answers for every one of them.

 What "strictly necessary" actually means

-The ePrivacy Directive provides exactly one exemption from cookie consent: cookies that are "strictly necessary in order for the provider of an information society service explicitly requested by the subscriber or user to provide the service."
+The ePrivacy Directive hands out exactly one exemption from cookie consent: cookies that are "strictly necessary in order for the provider of an information society service explicitly requested by the subscriber or user to provide the service."

-Two conditions must both be true.
-The cookie is strictly necessary (not just useful).
+Two things have to be true at once.
+The cookie is strictly necessary, not merely handy.
 And it is necessary for a service the user explicitly asked for.
-The Article 29 Working Party's Opinion 04/2012 remains the most detailed guidance on this exemption.
+The Article 29 Working Party's Opinion 04/2012 is still the most detailed guidance on where the line falls.

 | Cookie type | Consent needed? |